ksmin23/my-adk-python-samples/dynamic-tool-search-tool/README.md

 2.  **Edit `.env`**:
     - `GOOGLE_CLOUD_PROJECT`: Your GCP Project ID.
     - `GOOGLE_MAPS_API_KEY`: A valid Google Maps API Key.
+3.  **Google Maps API Key**:
+    The Maps Grounding Lite server requires an API Key for quota and billing.
+    ```bash
+    # Create the key
+    gcloud alpha services api-keys create --display-name="Maps-MCP-Key"

+    # Note the 'keyString' from the output and add it to your .env file
+    ```
-3.  **Authentication**:
+4.  **Authentication**:
-    Ensure you have authenticated with your GCP account for BigQuery access:
+    Ensure you have authenticated with your GCP account:
     ```bash
     gcloud auth application-default login
     ```